SK-EID/smart-id-java-client/README.md

 * SmartIdException - all exceptions thrown by Smart-ID client are subclass of this
     * UserActionRelatedException - Exceptions that are caused by user's actions (or lack of any action when needed)
         * SessionTimeoutException - user didn't press anything in app when asked
-        * UserSelectedWrongVerificationCodeException - user was displayed 3 codes in app and selected wrong code
         * UserRefusedException - User pressed cancel.
-Has some concrete subclasses.
-But usually handling this parent error is enough.
+Usually handling this parent exception is enough but also has subclasses to indicate the exact screen where cancel was pressed.
             * UserRefusedCertChoiceException
             * UserRefusedConfirmationMessageException
             * UserRefusedConfirmationMessageWithVerificationChoiceException
             * UserRefusedDisplayTextAndPinException
             * UserRefusedVerificationChoiceException
+        * UserSelectedWrongVerificationCodeException - 3 different codeuser was displayed 3 codes in app and selected wrong code
     * UserAccountRelatedException - Exceptions that are caused by user account configuration
         * CertificateLevelMismatchException
         * NoSuitableAccountOfRequestedTypeFoundException